Frederick Douglass statue vandalized in New York park

 Police said the statue of Douglass was taken on Sunday from Maplewood Park, a site along the Underground Railroad where Douglass and Harriet Tubman helped shuttle slaves to freedom.
 Police were continuing their investigation Monday and no arrests had been made, according to a department spokesperson.

-The statue was found at the brink of the Genesee River gorge about 50 feet (15 meters) from its pedestal, police said.
+The statue was found at the brink of the Genesee River gorge about 50 feet from its pedestal, police said.
 There was damage to the base and a finger.

 In Rochester on July 5, 1852, Douglass gave the speech “What to the Slave is the Fourth of July,” in which he called the celebration of liberty a sham in a nation that enslaves and oppresses its Black citizens.